dtomasi/fence/ARCHITECTURE.md

     CMD -.-> ENV2
 ```

-**Why socat bridges?**
+**Why `socat` bridges?**

-With `--unshare-net`, the sandbox has its own isolated network namespace - it cannot reach the host's network at all.
-Unix sockets provide filesystem-based IPC that works across namespace boundaries:
+When `--unshare-net` is active, the sandbox cannot reach the host network at
+all.
+Unix sockets provide filesystem-based IPC that works across namespace
+boundaries:

-1. Host creates Unix socket, connects to TCP proxy
+1. Host `socat` connects a Unix socket to the host-side proxy
-2. Socket file is bind-mounted into sandbox
+2. The Unix socket path is bind-mounted into the sandbox
-3. Sandbox's socat listens on localhost:3128, forwards to Unix socket
+3. Sandbox `socat` listens on `127.0.0.1` and forwards to the shared socket
-4. Traffic flows: `sandbox:3128 → Unix socket → host proxy → internet`
+4. Traffic flows: `sandbox localhost -> Unix socket -> host proxy -> internet`

+Linux enforcement also layers in:

+- Bubblewrap mount isolation for the base filesystem view
+- Optional `--unshare-net` isolation when available and not in relaxed
+  wildcard-network mode
+- Bind-mount allow/deny logic, explicit masking of denied paths, and mandatory
+  dangerous-path protection
+- Device shaping via `devices.mode`
+- Runtime executable denial by bind-masking selected binaries
+- Optional Landlock re-exec via the internal `--landlock-apply` wrapper
+- Optional seccomp and eBPF monitoring

+If the environment does not support network namespaces (common in some
+containers/CI setups), Fence can still configure proxies and filesystem policy,
+but direct-network isolation becomes a best-effort proxy-oriented fallback
+rather than a hard namespace boundary.

 ## Inbound Connections (Reverse Bridge)

-For servers running inside the sandbox that need to accept connections:
+On Linux, `-p/--port` exposes a server running inside the sandbox to the outside
+world when network namespace isolation is active.

 ```mermaid
 flowchart TB